Jessica Silverman Gallery is pleased to present “Phantom Ringer,” a solo exhibition by San Francisco-based sculptor Davina Semo.

 Semo’s titles also offer a glimpse into the real or imagined origins of her sculptures.
 Constructed in all caps, titles such as, PLEASE, ONCE, BEHAVE AS SHE WOULD LIKE: DON’T LOOK FOR HER, reveal fragments of overheard conversations, lines from books, movies and newspapers that can be strung together to reveal parts of a story.
 Semo often revises these phrases to feature feminine pronouns, which become surprising when they describe feelings that might typically be expected from a man.
 Juxtaposed with her rugged materials, the feminized titles offer a witty commentary on gender stereotypes.

 Davina Semo (b.
 1981, Washington, D.C.) completed her MFA at the University of California, San Diego in 2006.
 She received her BA in Visual Arts from Brown University in 2003.
 Semo has had solo exhibitions at Marlborough Chelsea (New York), ribordy contemporary (Geneva) and White Flag Projects (St. Louis).
-She has participated in group shows at San Francisco Arts Commission, the Sculpture Center (Long Island), Greene Naftali Gallery (New York), Hannah Hoffman (Los Angeles), and the 2011 Bridgehampton Biennial, curated by Bob Nickas.
+She has participated in group shows at San Francisco Arts Commission, the Sculpture Center (New York), Greene Naftali Gallery (New York), Hannah Hoffman (Los Angeles), and the 2011 Bridgehampton Biennial, curated by Bob Nickas.
 She lives and works in San Francisco.